Vice President of Indonesia: Requirements to run for office

 The Amended 1945 Constitution: The vice presidential candidate has to be an Indonesian citizen since birth, not willingly become a citizen of another nation, not betrayed the nation, and is physically and mentally capable of performing the duties.
 The amended Constitution also states that further criteria will be determined by law.
 The vice president is also required to be nominated by a political party or a coalition of political parties.

-2008 Law No. 42 on the Presidential and Vice Presidential Election: The vice presidential candidate must:
+Law No. 42 of 2008 on the Presidential and Vice Presidential Elections: The vice presidential candidate must: